assertible/deployments/README.md

 `after_deploy` won't run._

-Depending on which 'provider' you use for your deploy, you may not need the `after_deploy` step at all.
+Depending on which 'provider' you use for your deploy, you may not need to do this step at all.
 For example, if you use the Heroku provider and your Heroku account is
 [linked with your GitHub](#-heroku) repository, then you will already receive deployment events and the Assertible integration will work.

 ### `after_success`

-If your `.travis.yml` runs any deployments during the [`after_success`](https://docs.travis-ci.com/user/customizing-the-build/#The-Build-Lifecycle) step, then you have two options:
+If your `.travis.yml` runs a deployment during the [`after_success`](https://docs.travis-ci.com/user/customizing-the-build/#The-Build-Lifecycle) step, then you have two options:

 - Add the following lines to the end of your existing `after_success` script, or
-- Place the following line in the `after_script` step in your `.travis.yml`.
+- Copy the following lines to the `after_script` step in your `.travis.yml`.

-Example:
+Example in the `after_script` step:

 ```yaml
 after_script: